 The Action Agenda

-The first steps in fulfilling this mission are represented in the Mohawk River Basin Program Action Agenda (PDF, 928 Kb).
+The first steps in fulfilling this mission are represented in the Mohawk River Basin Program Action Agenda (PDF) (2.9 MB).
 The Action Agenda grew out of a stakeholder meeting to solicit input on priority management goals and possible actions.
 Many local and regional organizations were represented at this meeting and additional meetings will be held to continue to engage stakeholders in the basin and to solicit additional partners.
 It is hoped that all parties interested in sustaining the Mohawk River Valley, for today and the future, will come together to assist in reaching the goals set forth in this Action Agenda.